ibzimh/Optimised-Prime-Number-Generator/README.md

 Where $c$ is an invertible number modulo $\mathit{\Pi}$ <br />

+(This is as a result of the Chinese Remainder Theorem)

 Now, like the classical generators, we generate $c$'s until we find a prime.
 (To be updated). <br />

 Files: <br />